 The Brazilian port was the last of six cities in Latin America to purchase trolleybuses made by Fiat/Alfa-Romeo in Italy (Mexico City, Montevideo, Salvador, Rosario and Rio de Janeiro acquired them earlier, in that order).
 Here is an illustration from a Fiat brochure which shows the model that it built for Serviço Municipal de Transportes Coletivos [SMTC] in Santos:

 Five Fiat trolleybuses arrived in Santos in June 1963 and inaugurated the city's first line the following August.
 Another 45 arrived that year and SMTC soon had five trolleybus lines running between Praça Mauá near the docks and the beaches along the Atlantic Ocean [the map shows the five original routes – 4, 5, 8, 40 and 53 – as dotted lines; the solid line is route 20 built later].
 The Santos tramway system, the last in Brazil, closed in 1971.
-My Trolefolia page contains 23 photographs of Santos trolleybuses taken in January 1975 (photos 47, 48 and 71-93).
+My Trolefolia page contains 22 photographs of Santos trolleybuses taken in January 1975.
 SMTC was reorganized as Companhia Santista de Transportes Coletivos [CSTC] in March 1976.

 The 50 Italian trolleybuses provided the backbone of the city's transportation system for the next 20 years.
 CSTC acquired a dozen new trolleybuses in the 1980s from local firms, Marcopolo and Mafersa, and opened a new line along Av.
 Ana Costa, which it numbered 20, in 1988.
 It discarded the Fiats and all but one of its Marcopolos in 1996 and de-electrified all its routes except 20, which was transferred to a new company, Viação Piracicabana, in 1998.
 One of the Fiat trolleybuses was dieselized and rebuilt as a "Biblioteca Volante" (Mobile Library) in 1999.
 It awaits restoration today in a garage.
 At present Piracicabana operates route 20 with a mixed fleet of Mafersa trolleybuses and diesels.
 The photograph below shows a Mafersa on a one-way street in the port area in January 2007 [Antonio Gorni]:

-The webpage Os Trólebus de Santos: 46 Anos de História by Emílio Pechini contains a history and 40+ illustrations of Santos trolleybuses, as well as links to the author's videos.
-The Santos page of the Trólebus Brasileiros website by Marco Antonio Gagliano Brandemarte contains a detailed history and 18 photographs.
+The webpage Trólebus de Santos by Emílio Pechini contains a history and 40+ illustrations of Santos trolleybuses, as well as links to the author's videos.
 "The Trolleybuses of Santos" by Jorge Françozo de Moraes, published in Trolleybus Magazine #120 of September 1981, contains photos, a map and information about early trolleybus development.
-(His tramway data, however, are incorrect.)
 My map of the city's heritage tramway shows the trolleybus route that still runs today.
 My website about The Tramways of Santos describes the original rail system.

 Argentina's second most populous city was, oddly, its only large city that did not receive some of the 700 trolleybuses that the Argentine government purchased from Germany in 1952 [see sections on Rosario and Mendoza, below].
 The Córdoba trolleybus system opened in 1989, more than two decades after the trolleybus systems in many Argentine cities had run their course and closed.
-A trucking firm called Expreso Emir ordered ten 2-axle ZiU trolleybuses from the U.S.S.R. in 1988 and opened part of route "B", the first of Córdoba's three planned trolleybus lines [see map], on 7 May 1989.
-Another 22 2-axle trolleybuses and a dozen 3-axle articulated models arrived from ZiU soon after and by 1992 44 Soviet trolleybuses were operating all three routes.
+The Municipalidad purchased ten 2-axle ZiU trolleybuses from Uritsky in the U.S.S.R. in 1988 and Expreso Emir, a local trucking firm, opened part of route "B", the first of Córdoba's three planned trolleybus lines [see map], on 7 May 1989.
+Another 22 2-axle trolleybuses and 12 3-axle articulated models arrived from Uritsky soon after.
+By 1992 44 Soviet trolleybuses were operating all three routes.
 Here is Expreso Emir 32 in 1991 [Michael Roschlau]:

 Córdoba was the last of four cities in Latin America to purchase ZiU trolleyuses from the U.S.S.R.: Bogotá (Colombia) acquired them in 1967, Rosario in 1979 and Mendoza in 1984 [see below].